-- 1. If lhs is neither an ObjectLiteral nor an ArrayLiteral then - a Let lhsRef be the result of evaluating the LeftHandSideExpression (it may be evaluated repeatedly). - b Let status be the result of performing PutValue(lhsRef, nextValue). - 2.
-Else - Let AssignmentPattern be the parse of the source code corresponding to lhs using AssignmentPattern as the goal symbol. - b Let rval be ToObject(nextValue). - c If rval is an abrupt completion, then let status be rval. - d Else, let status be the result of performing Destructuring Assignment - Evaluation of AssignmentPattern using rval as the argument. - Else if lhsKind is varBinding, then - 1.
+- c.
+If LoopContinues(next,labelSet) is false, then return next. - d.
+If next is an abrupt completion, then let status be next. - e.
+Else, - i.
+Assert next.[[type]] is normal. - ii.
+Let nextValue be next.[[value]]. - iii.
+If lhsKind is assignment, then - 1.
+Assert: lhs is a LeftHandSideExpression. - 2.
+If lhs is neither an ObjectLiteral nor an ArrayLiteral then - a Let lhsRef be the result of evaluating lhs (it may be evaluated repeatedly). - b Let status be the result of performing PutValue(lhsRef, nextValue). - 3.
+Else - a Let AssignmentPattern be the parse of the source code corresponding to lhs using AssignmentPattern as the goal symbol. - b Let rval be ToObject(nextValue). - c If rval is an abrupt completion, then let status be rval. - d Else, let status be the result of performing Destructuring Assignment Evaluation of AssignmentPattern using rval as the argument. - iv.
+Else if lhsKind is varBinding, then - 1.
+Assert: lhs is a ForBinding. - 2.
 Let status be the result of performing Binding Initialisation for lhs passing nextValue and undefined as the arguments. - v.
-Else,

-- Asset lhsKind is ForDeclaration. - 2.
-Let iterationEnv be the result of calling NewDeclarativeEnvironment passing oldEnv as the argument. - 3.
-Perform Binding Instantiation for lhs passing nextValue and iterationEnv as arguments. - 4.
-Let status be NormalCompletion(empty) - 5.
-Set the running execution context's LexicalEnvironment to iterationEnv. - vi.
+Else, - 1.
+Asset lhsKind is lexicalBinding. - 2.
+Assert: lhs is a ForDeclaration. - 3.
+Let iterationEnv be the result of calling NewDeclarativeEnvironment passing oldEnv as the argument. - 4.
+Perform Binding Instantiation for lhs passing nextValue and iterationEnv as arguments. - 5.
+Let status be NormalCompletion(empty) - 6.
+Set the current execution context's LexicalEnvironment to iterationEnv. - vi.
 If status.[[type]] is normal, then - 1.
 Let status be the result of evaluating stmt. - 2.
-If status.[[type]] is normal and status.[[value]] not empty, then - a Let V = status.[[value]]. - Set the running execution context's LexicalEnvironment to oldEnv. - viii.
-If status is an abrupt completion and loopContinues(status,labelSet) is false, then return status.
+If status.[[type]] is normal and status.[[value]] not empty, then - a Let V = status.[[value]]. - vii.
+Set the current execution context's LexicalEnvironment to oldEnv. - viii.
+If status is an abrupt completion and LoopContinues(status,labelSet) is false, then return status.